-Whether you’re looking for a good place to start or for additional use cases to increase your business efficiency, check out some interesting ways in which small businesses use DocuSign eSignature:
+Whether you’re looking for a good place to start or for additional use cases to increase your business efficiency, check out some powerful ways in which small businesses use DocuSign eSignature.

 Growing businesses rely on relationships with suppliers and vendors, and often spend considerable time and effort managing these relationships and coordinating procurement activities.
-To improve procurement, small business owners are moving from paper-driven to fully digital workflows.
-This helps accelerate the procure-to-pay process, reduce risks and costs by eliminating errors and paper, and increase compliance with company purchasing policies.
+To improve procurement, small business owners are moving from paper-driven to digital workflows.
+This change accelerates the procure-to-pay process while reducing the risks created by errors and the costs associated with paper document processing.
+And compliance with company purchasing policies is a breeze.

 New customer forms

-Electronic forms enabled with eSignature will solve these manual paper-based challenges and create a better experience for your customers.
-You can create and bulk send an easy-to-share online link for customers to review and agree in advance - or customers can sign on-site through their own devices.
+Electronic forms enabled with DocuSign eSignature will solve these challenges and create a better experience for your customers.
+Your small business can create and bulk-send an easy-to-share online link for customers to review and agree to in advance, or customers can sign on-site at DocuSign using their own devices.

 Intellectual property licensing & other legal agreements

-Because electronic signatures are legally binding with a court-admissible audit trail, they are ideal for common legal documents, such as intellectual property licensing.
-In the U.S. and other countries, electronic signatures and records can carry the same weight and legal effect as traditional handwritten signatures and paper documents.
+Because electronic signatures are legally binding with a court-admissible audit trail, they are ideal for many legal documents, such as intellectual property licensing, partnerships and other agreements.
+With changes in regulations in the U.S. and other countries, electronic signatures and records can now carry the same weight and legal effect as was previously reserved for handwritten signatures and paper documents.

-Sign up for a free trial to start digitizing your business processes today.
+Sign up for a free trial to start your small business’s digital transformation today.
 Or, if you’re already a customer, check out this DocuSign University learning path to help you expand the ways you use DocuSign.